nvim-neorocks/rocks-config.nvim/README.md

 [^1]: For example, a config file for a plugin called `foo.nvim` could be named `foo.lua`.
 [^2]: For example, a config file for a plugin called `nvim-foo` could be named `foo.lua`.
 [^3]: For example, a config file for a plugin called `foo.bar` could be named `foo-bar.lua`.

+If more than one is found, the first one is loaded, and `rocks-config` will warn the user that a duplicate configuration was found and skipped.

 If you uninstall a plugin, you can leave its config (e.g. in case you would like to reinstall it later), and it will not cause any